Gloria!

-Gloria! is the eighth studio album released by Cuban-American singer-songwriter Gloria Estefan, released on June 2, 1998, by Epic Records.
+Gloria! is the eighth studio album by Cuban-American singer-songwriter Gloria Estefan, released on June 2, 1998, by Epic Records.
+Conceived initially as a remix project, Gloria! evolved into a full studio album composed entirely of upbeat tracks, making it Estefan's first release to dispense completely with ballads.

+The album spawned several singles, most notably "Heaven's What I Feel" and the chart-topping dance and Latin hit "Oye".
+Upon release, Gloria! received mixed to generally favorable reviews from critics, who frequently highlighted its energetic cohesion and dance-floor focus, and it earned multiple award nominations and honors related to its singles and accompanying visual projects.

 Background

 Gloria! is a dance and house album which was a departure from Estefan's previous works.
 Though dance elements had been featured in previous recordings, this was her first album to consist entirely of upbeat club music.
 The project initially began as a remix album before being expanded to an entirely new record.

+Singles

 The album spawned four singles and one promotional single.
 "Heaven's What I Feel" was released as the first single from the album and peaked at number 27 on the Billboard Hot 100.
 "Oye" was released as the second single from the album, however, its release as a physical single was canceled in the United States.
 The song peaked at number 1 on the Hot Dance Music/Club Play, Hot Latin Tracks, and the Latin Tropical/Salsa Airplay charts.
 "Don't Let This Moment End" was released as the third single from the album and peaked at number 76 on the Billboard Hot 100.
 In Spain, "Cuba Libre" was released as a fourth single and "Don't Stop" was released promotionally.
 Though they did not feature any tracks from Gloria!, the extended plays Bailando! and Partytime! were released exclusively at Target stores as a form of promotion for the album.